 Early on in Acorn’s life, Bishop Morris and Anne saw the need to include listening training as an essential part of the healing ministry.
 They therefore recruited Canon Anne Long who was initially appointed in 1985 as Pastoral Consultant to the Trust, and then became the National Coordinator of Acorn Christian Listeners.
 She developed a regional staff and during her time six regions were developed in the UK, each with their own Regional Coordinator.
 Anne retired in 1998 and was succeeded by Revd Michael Mitton.
 The work has now spread to many locations world-wide including Ireland, South Africa.
 Belgium, Hong Kong, Denmark, USA and Canada.

-Acorn Ministries Canada was formed as an off-shoot from the Acorn Christian Foundation in the United Kingdom in 2003.
+Acorn Ministries Canada was formed as an off-shoot from the UK Acorn Christian Foundation in 2003.
 Now headquartered in Ottawa Ontario, Acorn Ministries Canada has current regional bases in Toronto, Ontario and Vancouver Is, British Colombia, in addition to Ottawa.
 Within the past year, training courses have been delivered in a number of locations throughout Canada including Whitehorse in the Yukon, by trained and experienced tutors.